hazelcast/hazelcast-eureka/README.md

 EurekaOneDiscoveryStrategyFactory.setGroupName("dev"); // optional group name.
 Default is 'dev'.
 ```

+When `use-metadata-for-host-and-port` is `true` discovery implementation will use Eureka metadata map to store
+host and port of Hazelcast instance.

-When using reused client as above, discovery implementation will **not** send Eureka Server any status changes regarding
+When using reused client as above and if `self-registration` is `true`, discovery implementation will send Eureka Server
-application state.
+status changes regarding Hazelcast instance state.

 Also, if you need to inject `Eureka client` externally, you have to configure discovery
 programmatically as shown above code snippet.

 ## Debugging